-Dominique Dodge returns to Fiddleheads for a 3-part residency 3/10/18, 6/2/18 and 6/9/18, teaching and rehearsing Carolan tunes that Fiddleheads and harp students will perform at the annual Carolan Festival on 6/16/18.
+Dominique Dodge leads Fiddleheads and her harp students for a residency on 4/13/19 and 6/1/19, teaching and rehearsing tunes that Fiddleheads and harp students will perform on 6/15/19 at the annual Carolan Festival in Worcester.

 Dominique is a harper and singer originally from northern New Hampshire who now lives partly in Cape Breton, Nova Scotia and partly in Vermont.
 She earned a BA First Class Honors Degree in Scottish Music from the Royal Scottish Academy of Music and Drama (RSAMD), in Glasgow, Scotland, and earned her Masters degree at the World Academy of Irish Music and Dance at the University of Limerick in Ireland.